mrsimpson3000/quizgen/README.md

 # quizgen

-- Thie is the Restr API for Quiz Generator for Missionary Church Bible Quizzing
+- Thie is the Rest API for Quiz Generator for Missionary Church Bible Quizzing
-- It can be found at
+- It can be found at `https://git.heroku.com/mc-quiz-gen.git`

 ## /api/auth